AdobeDocs/experience-manager-65.en/help/sites-administering/touch-ui-principal-view.md

 ![View Permissions for a Principal](assets/doi-1.png)

-Clicking on the name shows the assigned permissions on the right.
+Clicking the name shows the assigned permissions on the right.
 The permissions pane shows the list of Access Control Entries on specific paths along with configured restrictions.

 ![View ACL List](assets/trei-1.png)

 ### Adding new Access Control Entry for a Principal {#adding-new-access-control-entry-for-a-principal}

-New permissions can be added by adding a new Access Controlling Entry by clicking the Add ACE button.
+New permissions can be added by adding an Access Controlling Entry.
+Simply click the Add ACE button.

 ![Add new ACL for a Principal](assets/patru.png)

-This brings up the window shown below, the next step is to choose a path where the permission needs to be configured.
+This brings up the window shown below, the next step is to choose a path where the permission must be configured.

 ![Configure permissions path](assets/cinci-1.png)

-Here we select a path where we want to configure a permission for **dam-users**:
+Here, a path is selected where you can configure a permission for **dam-users**:

 ![Example configuration for dam-users](assets/sase-1.png)